Peter Brown (singer): Early career

 Brown became serious about music in his teens and chose to learn the drums.
-His greatest inspirations in music at the time were Santana, Earth, Wind and Fire and Chicago.
+His greatest inspirations in music at the time were Santana; Earth, Wind and Fire; and Chicago.
 He later became proficient playing timbales, conga drums, and a large number of other percussion instruments.
 Later, Brown was one of the pioneer users of the musical synthesizer, and for a time he was spokesman for the ARP Synthesizer company, since he used their products almost exclusively in performances and recordings.
-He has also been credited as being one of the founders of house music in the 1970s.

-In his youth, Brown had assumed he would become a painter or a graphic artist of some kind.
+As a young man, Brown wanted to become a painter or a graphic artist.
 After High School he enrolled in The School of the Art Institute of Chicago.
-Although it was a prestigious school, professors seemed indifferent, and the facilities were rudimentary at the time.

-Then Brown met Cory Wade, who eventually became his first producer.
+Brown met Cory Wade, who eventually became his first producer.
 Wade encouraged Brown to give him some demo tracks for critique.
 At this point, Brown could use his four-track recorder and his then-innovative synthesizer.
-Brown subsequently changed his career to music, but thought of being a songwriter, studio musician, or producer; however, Wade suggested that Brown become a producer.
+Brown subsequently changed his career to music, but thought of being a songwriter, studio musician, or producer.
+However, Wade suggested that Brown become a producer.
 Brown assembled a group of musicians to perform his music, inspiring them with stories of his connections with Wade.
 Among the original members of the band was Pat Hurley, who sang and played keyboard in the band and who eventually co-write lyrics with Brown.
 Tom Dziallo played bass in the band bass and guitar on all of Brown's albums, and Robert Rans became Brown's lead keyboard player and primary lyric writing partner for many years.
-Brown's lifelong friend, Robert Vavrik, never joined the band but eventually penned some lyrics with Brown.
+Brown's colleague, Robert Vavrik, didn't join the band but eventually penned some lyrics with him.

-They created some disco music, which was popular at the time, and wanted to take the track to TK Records in Hialeah, Florida, for a possible record deal.
+They created some disco music, which was popular at the time, and took the track to TK Records in Hialeah, Florida, for a possible record deal.
 Within days of the record having been sent, Henry Stone, the president of TK, wanted to release the song just as it was and offered Wade a deal for the single.
-This was followed by an album deal if the single was successful.
-Although excited by the offer, Brown did not want his four-track, home made demo released as the actual record.
+This was followed by an album deal if the single became successful.
+Although tempted by the offer, Brown did not want his four-track, home made demo released as the actual record.

-Henry Stone and everyone at TK Records liked the augmented version, so Brown and Stone made the album deal and settled on a six-month deadline to write new material and record the album.
+Henry Stone and TK Records liked the augmented version, so Brown and Stone made the album deal and settled on a six-month deadline to write new material and record the album.
 Brown also photographed the album's somewhat controversial cover and revealed, in a 1978 interview in Rolling Stone, that he had created the cover's nude model out of cardboard, sheer fabric and ribbons.